Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ![image](https://github.com/user-attachments/assets/87ac85ba-6374-468b-80be-e9c7318a178d)

 https://www.theguardian.com/news/2021/apr/08/among-covid-sceptics-we-are-being-manipulated-anti-lockdown

-Guardian articles promoted vaccines as a viable response to the virus.
+## The Guardian promoted a vaccine panic

 When the vaccines were released, in 2021 and 2022, there was no care taken to ensure that there was an appropriate testing period, to guard against side-effects, toxins, and long term health effects.